 The success of transfer students at UC is also very important to BOARS.
 BOARS examined the performance of transfer students by examining their first-year probation rate, and the results are presented in Table 12.
-Transfer students from 2011 through 2016 have demonstrated decreasing first-year probation rates.
-The policy of "Comprehensive Review Guidelines" lists nine criteria for selecting transfer (advanced standing) applicants is achieving the goal of selecting applicants who are prepared to complete their undergraduate education at UC.
+Transfer students from 2011 through 2017 have demonstrated decreasing first-year probation rates.
+The "Comprehensive Review Guidelines", which list nine criteria for selecting transfer (advanced standing) applicants, are achieving the goal of selecting applicants who are prepared to complete their undergraduate education at UC.